apple/ccs-caldavtester/README.txt

 				4) WAITCOUNT - wait until at least a certain number of resources appear in a collection.
 				5) WAITDELETEALL - wait until at least a certain number of resources appear in a collection, then delete all child resources in that collection.
+				6) GETCHANGED - the tool tracks the Etags on resources retrieved via GET.
+This special method will poll the specified resource until the Etag returned in the response is different from the one found in the most recent test.

 		ELEMENT <ruri>
 			the URI of the request.
 Multiple <ruri>'s are allowed with DELETEALL only.